sjeremich23/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+   -- is any function that can be used to map data of arbitrary size to fixed-size values.
+The values returned by a hash function are called hash values which are used to index a fixed-size table called a hash table.
+A Hash table is a collection of items which are stored in such a way as to make it easy to find them later.
+Use of a hash function to index a hash table is called hashing
 2. Collision resolution
+   -- the process of when two items hash to the same slot, we must have a systematic method for placing the second item in the hash table.
 3. Performance of basic hash table operations
+   Hash table operations are constant time.
+Constant does not mean instantaneously as it still takes time to run the computations.
+It does means that the computation takes the same amount of time regardless of the size of the hash table.
 4. Load factor
+   -- The load factor is a measure of how full the hash table is allowed to get before its capacity is automatically increased.
+When the number of entries in the hash table exceeds the product of the load factor and the current capacity, the hash table is rehashed (that is, internal data structures are rebuilt) so that the hash table has approximately twice the number of buckets.
 5. Automatic resizing
+   -- Automatically resizes based on load factor.
+If the load factor is too high (over 0.7) then resize.
 6. Various use cases for hash tables
+   -- They are widely used in many kinds of computer software, particularly for associative arrays, database indexing, caches and sets.
+The idea of a hash table is to provide a direct access to its items.

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.